 ⇒ Disclaimer: Affiliate links in this post will take you to the respective website.
 Although we are part of the “Amazon & Christianbook Affiliate Programs”, all thoughts and opinions are of our own.
 If you choose to purchase something I have shared, I will earn a small commission at no extra cost to you!
 Thank you for supporting us.🤗

 Our 2019/2020 4th-Grade Curriculum Picks

 How did we end up with our 4th-grade curriculum picks?
 After using boxed curriculums during our first two years homeschooling, we realized one for all wasn’t for us.
-Beginning in 2nd-grade we transitioned to use a Custom Timberdoodle curriculum kit.
+Beginning in 2nd-grade we transitioned to a Custom Timberdoodle curriculum kit.
 Doing so gave me the confidence I needed to now piece together my own curriculums to match my children’s learning styles.
 Timberdoodle’s Curriculum Kits are great, they include top-notch books making them the leaders in Hands-on, Critical Thinking, and STEM choices.

-My soon to be 4th-grader learning style and the reality of homeschooling 3 elementary aged kids are the driving forces behind our own 4th-grade curriculum picks.
+My soon to be 4th-grader learning style and the reality of homeschooling 3 elementary-aged kids are the driving forces behind our own 4th-grade curriculum picks.
 We still use a few pieces Timberdoodle Co. includes in their 4th-grade kits, however, we have substituted so much it no longer qualifies to be considered a Customized Timberdoodle kit.
 Let’s now take a look at What we chose, Why we chose it, and Where you can find it.

-1. Essentials in Writing 4 with its Assessment/Resource Booklet.
+1. Essentials in Writing 4.

 👉(Click on the link to read my full review of EIW) LINK→Essentials in Writing a Gift for Reluctant Writers.←